shitunjayk/active-active-setup/README.md

-# active-active infrastructre on azure cloud using terraform code and jenkins
+# active-active infrastructre on azure cloud using terraform and jenkins

 ## The terraform code will create the following resources
 #### Resource Group